 White Blood Cells (WBC)

-- Increased White Blood Cell (WBC, Leukocyte): High values of WBC are caused by various conditions that include inflammation, infection, damage to body tissues (such as a heart attack), severe emotional or physical stress (such as any injury or surgery, high fever), kidney disease, lupus, tuberculosis (TB), rheumatoid arthritis, leukemia, malnutrition and diseases such as cancer.
-High WBC values can also increase due to under active adrenal glands thyroid gland problems, certain medicines or steroids, or removal of the spleen.
+- Increased White Blood Cell (WBC, Leukocyte): High values of WBC are caused by various conditions that include inflammation, infection, damage to body tissues (such as a heart attack), severe emotional or physical stress (such as an injury or surgery, high fever), kidney disease, lupus, tuberculosis (TB), rheumatoid arthritis, leukemia, malnutrition and diseases such as cancer.
+High WBC values can also increase due to underactive adrenal glands thyroid gland problems, certain medicines or steroids, or removal of the spleen.

-- White Blood Cell (WBC, Leukocyte): Low values WBC can be caused by various conditions that include reactions to medicines, chemotherapy, a plastic anemia, malaria, alcoholism, viral infections, AIDS and lupus.
+- Decreased White Blood Cell (WBC, Leukocyte): Low values WBC can be caused by various conditions that include reactions to medicines, chemotherapy, a plastic anemia, malaria, alcoholism, viral infections, AIDS, and lupus.
 The WBC count can also be lower due to a large spleen.

 - Gonorrhea, herpes, chickenpox, herpes and other acute bacterial infection.